Pope, in Portugal to rally young Catholics, says Church needs purification | Politics

 Pope, in Portugal to rally young Catholics, says Church needs purification

-Pope Francis on Wednesday said the Catholic Church needs a "humble and ongoing purification" to deal with the "anguished cries" of victims of clerical sexual abuse ahead of an expected meeting with some of them in Portugal later this week.
+Pope Francis on Wednesday said the Catholic Church needs a "humble and ongoing purification" to deal with the "anguished cries" of victims of clerical sexual abuse, who he met privately on the first day of his visit to Portugal.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)